 \section{Introduction}

-Deep reinforcement learning (RL) has proven to be very successful in many challenging tasks. \cite{mnih2015human, silver2017mastering, berner2019dota}.
+Deep reinforcement learning (RL) has proven to be very successful in many challenging tasks \cite{mnih2015human, silver2017mastering, berner2019dota}.
 These were considered intractable just a few years ago.
 However, current methods require enormous amounts of compute to achieve great performance in individual tasks.
-This compute just goes to waste very often when new tasks are considered, even if the environment does not change.
-Not long ago this was also the case in Computer Vision and Natural Language Processing, until unsupervised learning took off.
-By using task agnostic pre-training schemes, generalist models have revolutionized both fields \cite{caron2021emerging, tenney2019bert, brown2020language}.
-They can solve most tasks with minimal or even no fine-tuning, Unsupervised Reinforcement Learning aims to bring similar successes to the Reinforcement Learning community.
-By discovering a wide range of skills that cover diverse behaviours in an environment, we will be able to solve new tasks, beyond what could be imagined when the model was trained, with minimal or even no training.
+Most of the time, previous models can not be utilised when new tasks are considered, even if the environment does not change.
+This was also the case in Computer Vision and Natural Language Processing.
+However, recently unsupervised learning has been shown to be very effective in both fields.
+By using task agnostic pre-training schemes \cite{tenney2019bert, brown2020language, caron2021emerging}, unsupervised models can solve most tasks with minimal or even no fine-tuning.
+Unsupervised reinforcement learning aims to bring similar successes to the reinforcement learning community.

+Agents which learn a wide range of unsupervised skills may be able to leverage those to solve new tasks faster and with minimal fine-tuning.